Zoey-Case/JPN520-NLP-Project/Readme.md

 ### 20240326
 1) Initializing repository.
 2) Currently still "playing" with the data.
-I am unsure of what sorts of insights I might gleam.
+I am unsure of what sorts of insights I might glean.

 ### 20240408